GhostForceZA/Programming_282_Project/README.md

 - Francois Greeff
 - Jarod Kolbe

-#task:
+### Task Description:
-application that lecturers use to keep track of students and their information including name Surname and modules. this application makes use of microsoft SQL server and c#
+> Application that lecturers use to keep track of students and their information including name Surname and modules. this application makes use of microsoft SQL server and c#